 If any of those interest you, I hope you’ll stick around.

 Don’t be surprised if you still see me posting occasionally about Clean Simple Eats, too.

-As an affiliate, I’m under no obligation to promote them, but I enjoy and believe in their products, and I like being able to offer you a $15 discount on meal plans that I still use myself.
+As an affiliate, I’ve agreed to promote their new protein powder releases/restocks on IG stories, but I enjoy and believe in their products, and I like being able to offer you a 10% discount on your entire CSE order that I still use myself.

 What a Year!

 I’m sure you’ve made several changes this year, too!
 I’d love to hear about them in the comments.

 What is the biggest change you made in 2020?
 What are you most excited about for 2021?

 Thank you for being here and supporting me.